hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/minutes-archive.md

 extracted_mode: article
 categories: []
 ---
-**COVID Update** – Since COVID restrictions have been lifted in-person meetings in the school have resumed.
-These are currently being held turn and turn about with Zoom meetings which have proved more convenient for some.
-Please contact your year rep or email [enquiries@hyndlandprimaryparentcouncil.org](mailto:enquiries@hyndlandprimaryparentcouncil.org) if you have an issue you would like to raise.
+Parent Council meetings are held turn and turn about with Zoom meetings.
+Please contact your year rep or email [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot) if you have an issue you would like to raise.

-The Parent Council meets at the school once a month on a Wednesday at 7.00 pm.
+The Parent Council meets at the school once a month on a Wednesday at 6:30 pm.
 All parents and carers with children in the school are welcome to attend.

 Please click on the links below to view pdfs of the minutes of previous meetings.
-If you wish more information on topics raised in the minutes please contact your year representative shown on the [Contact Us](contact.htm) page.
+If you wish more information on topics raised in the minutes please contact your year representative shown on the [Contact Us](./contact) page.

 **2022-2023**